Quasi-Zenith Satellite System: History

-In 2002, the Japanese government authorized the development of QZSS, as a three-satellite regional time transfer system and a satellite-based augmentation system for the United States operated Global Positioning System (GPS) to be receivable within Japan.
+In 2002, the Japanese government authorized the development of QZSS, as a three-satellite regional time transfer system and a satellite-based augmentation system (SBAS) for the United States operated Global Positioning System (GPS) to be receivable within Japan.
 A contract was awarded to Advanced Space Business Corporation (ASBC), that began concept development work, and Mitsubishi Electric, Hitachi, and GNSS Technologies Inc. However, ASBC collapsed in 2007, and the work was taken over by the Satellite Positioning Research and Application Center (SPAC), which is owned by four Japanese government departments: the Ministry of Education, Culture, Sports, Science and Technology, the Ministry of Internal Affairs and Communications, the Ministry of Economy, Trade and Industry, and the Ministry of Land, Infrastructure, Transport and Tourism.

 The first satellite "Michibiki" was launched on 11 September 2010.
 Full operational status was expected by 2013.
 In March 2013, Japan's Cabinet Office announced the expansion of QZSS from three satellites to four.
 The US$526 million contract with Mitsubishi Electric for the construction of three satellites was scheduled for launch before the end of 2017.
 The third satellite was launched into orbit on 19 August 2017, and the fourth was launched on 10 October 2017.
 The basic four-satellite system was announced as operational on 1 November 2018.

+As of 2024, an eleven-satellite configuration is under consideration, which would provide redundancy for single-satellite failure.